lyudison/crazy-miner/README.md

 # Contribution

 This is a team work project.
-The client is implemented by me.
-The server is implemented by other team members.
+The `client` is implemented by me and the `server` is implemented by other team members.